Mar-to/stageprojet/docs/installation_docker.md

 Installation under Docker
 =========================

-With the Docker installation, you have all the required softwares installed in two containers (gogocarto and mongo)
+With the Docker installation, you have all the required softwares installed in two containers (`gogocarto` and `mongo`).

-* Go to the /docker sub-directory
+* Go to the `/docker` sub-directory.

-* Run `docker-compose build` to build the containers image
+* Run `docker-compose build` to build the container images.

-* Run `docker-compose up` to launch the containers
+* Run `docker-compose up` to launch the containers.

 * Enter the `gogocarto` container with this command: `docker exec -it gogocarto bash`